KunyiLiu/k8sedge-sre-agent/README.md

 ## Project Overview

-K8sEdge SRE Agent is a side project that demonstrates how AI agents can assist SREs in diagnosing Kubernetes issues.
+K8sEdge SRE Agent is a project that demonstrates how AI agents can assist SREs in diagnosing Kubernetes issues.

 The system: